Are you teaching a child with autism how to read or spell? If so, you need this post!

 Children with autism often have difficulty learning to read and spell using standard methods because their brains process information in unique ways.

-For example, many autistic children are visual thinkers—they think in pictures instead of words.
-Other autistic children learn better through sound, and still others learn best with touch.
-Many have problems getting sequences to stick in their memory banks, like long strings of words, numbers, or multi-step instructions.
-And differentiating between certain sounds can be difficult for the autistic child, which makes learning to read especially hard.
+For example, some children with autism think in pictures instead of words.
+Many have problems recalling strings of words or multi-step instructions.
+And differentiating between certain sounds can be difficult for those with autism, which can make learning to read especially difficult.

 With direct instruction, lessons are carefully sequenced and explicit.
 The student is told exactly what he needs to know.
 Each reading and spelling lesson should include three simple steps:

 Break every skill down into its most basic steps and then teach the lessons in a logical order, carrying your child from one concept or skill to the next.
 Each step should build on steps your child has already mastered, ensuring that there are no gaps.

 When teaching children their letters, start with the phonograms and teach them the ones that are easiest to learn and that they can put to immediate use, like M, S, P, and A. Teaching one concept at a time respects the child’s funnel and helps learning stick.
 It also helps keep lessons short.

 Teach every lesson using sight, sound, and touch.
 For example, using moveable letters engages both the kinesthetic and visual pathways to the brain, and saying the sounds aloud engages the auditory pathway.

 You can also have your child form letters in salt or rice, or trace the shape of the letters on the textured surface of his choice, such as velvet or sandpaper.
 This is especially helpful if your child has difficulty with fine motor control and needs simple and repeated activities to help develop this skill.